Do you understand the importance of praising an employee for a job well done?

 “Nothing great was ever achieved without enthusiasm.” –Ralph Waldo Emerson

-Now that you understand how important employee rewards and recognition are, get inspiration from these creative employee reward ideas.
+Now that you understand how important employee rewards and recognition are, get inspiration from these creative employee incentive ideas.

 1. Reward points